OVERVIEWOur Philosophy & Our Practice

 - None were married or involved in a significant emotional relationship

 These are disappointing outcomes for ‘successful’ pupils.
-They help explain why at Bright Futures School our priority is to support the social and emotional development of children with autism.
+They help explain why at Bright Futures School, as well as focusing on academic progress, we place an equal emphasis on supporting the social and emotional development of children with autism.
 We take the view that the above research shows that academic achievement without appropriate social and emotional development leaves autistic children with a poor quality of life, as well as poor life chances.
 We therefore focus our attention on the core difficulties that lie at the heart of autism.
 These can include problems with rigid thinking, managing uncertainty and change, social interaction and understanding and managing emotions.
 These are the difficulties that are at the root of distressed (challenging) behaviour.

-At Bright Futures our projects and activities involve academic learning but our first priority is to better equip our pupils for the adult world of social/emotional relationships, work and independence.
-We therefore seek to ameliorate the core difficulties rather than just compensating for or working around them.
-We achieve this by using the development of typical children as our model.
-Our approach is strongly influenced by the thinking and research behind Relationship Development Intervention (RDI®).
+At Bright Futures our projects and activities involve academic learning but an equal priority is to better equip our pupils for the adult world of social/emotional relationships, work and independence.
+We therefore seek to ameliorate core autism difficulties rather than just compensating for or working around them.

 Our Practice – What We Do

 Detailed information about how we use levels 1 and 2 of our ‘guiding’ approach to do this is available on our ‘Useful resources’ page.

 For learning in areas such as literacy and numeracy, pupils who have difficulty in responding to traditional teaching methods and workbooks may quite readily draft out an appeal for donations for the weekly session at the Oldham food bank, calculate and measure ingredients for a cookery activity or work out the costs of items required for their latest project.